 Where does that leave us?

 So, to cut through the noise, we put together a list of our favorite non-toxic candles.
-These are all made with cotton or hemp wicks, and are paraffin- and phthalate-free for a clean, non-toxic burn.
-AND they smell great!
+These are all made with cotton or hemp wicks and are paraffin- and phthalate-free for a clean, non-toxic burn.
+And they smell great!

 Hotel Lobby Candles

-100% soy wax, cotton wicks, phthalate free
+100% soy wax, cotton wicks, phthalate-free

 Hotel Lobby Candles occupy a unique niche — the fragrance of memories we associate with specific places.